Cottey College: Residential life

-Students come from more than 40 states and 20 different countries.
-In the 2018–19 school year, international students came from Angola, Burundi, Ethiopia, France, Ghana, Guatemala, India, Jamaica, Japan, Kenya, Malawi, Mexico, Myanmar, Nepal, Nigeria], South Africa, Eswatini, Uganda, United Kingdom, and Zimbabwe.
+Students come from more than 40 states and in the 2018–19 school year, international students came from 20 different countries.

 Cottey students live in one of three campus halls (P.E.O., Reeves, and Robertson), each having between 10 and 14 suites.
 These include a few bedrooms, a bathroom, and a kitchenette arranged around a living room.
 Student rooms have typical college furnishings.
 Suites are occupied by between 8 and 12 students.
 Most suites are sponsored by a P.E.O. chapter, and suite members usually receive several care packages from these P.E.O.s during the year.
 Sponsorship of some suites has changed over time, their names changing as well.

 Residence halls

 P.E.O.
 Hall is the oldest of the existing dormitories, and was erected in 1939.
 It has 10 suites, housing about 100 students.
 It was the first building to be paid by the P.E.O.
-Sisterhood after they acquired the college.
+Sisterhood after it acquired the college.

-Reeves Hall was built in 1949 on the site where a prior Cottey dorm, Missouri Hall, had burned down in 1940.
+Reeves Hall was built in 1949 on the site where a prior Cottey dormitory, Missouri Hall, had burned down in 1940.
 Like P.E.O., it houses 10 suites and about 100 students.
 It is noted for having the largest basement of the three halls, and a foyer reminiscent of a classic hotel lobby.

-Robertson Hall (Robbie) was the last Cottey dorm to be built, being erected in 1959.
+Robertson Hall (Robbie) was the last Cottey dormitory to be built, being erected in 1959.
 It houses 14 suites (about 150 students) as well as the college's dining facility, Raney Dining Hall and the Centennial Room.
 It is noted for being the only hall with air conditioning and an elevator, and for having the smallest basement.

 Each hall has recreational rooms, computer suites, laundry facilities, and quiet study rooms elsewhere in each building.

 Cottey has had several prior dormitories, including Rosemary Hall (est. 1903) and Missouri Hall (1928–1940).
-Main Hall was also used as a dorm from 1884 to 1939.
+Main Hall was also used as a dormitory from 1884 to 1939.

-International experience

 In 2000, the college established a spring trip abroad for second-year students and other eligible students.
-Since the first trip, international experience trip in 2000, each second-year class has traveled to one of several destinations: Paris, London, Barcelona, Madrid, Rome, or Florence.
-For each European destination, the cost of airfare and hotel stays have been paid by the college.
-Alternative trips to destinations including Japan, Peru], Thailand], Guatemala], New Zealand have sometimes incurred additional fees.